Medabots: Main characters

-Ikki Tenryou is a lively and easygoing boy, although a bit timid, he is one of the main protagonists of the series.
-At first Ikki is unable to afford a Medabot.
-But after finding a medal in a river, he manages to buy a model, which is named Metabee.
+Ikki Tenryou is a lively and easygoing boy, although somewhat timid, and is one of the main protagonists of the series.
+At first, Ikki is unable to afford a Medabot.
+After finding a medal in a river, he manages to buy a model, which is named Metabee.
 However, the medal he found appears to be defective, as Metabee is short-tempered and disobedient.
-In spite of this, a strong bond grows between them after several robattles.
+Despite this, a strong bond grows between them after several Robattles.
 Though Ikki is not a full-fledged Medafighter, he gradually matures through the Robattles he engages in.